HazyResearch/legalbench/README.md

 ## Contributors

-The following individuals have contributed to LegalBench:
+The following individuals/groups have contributed to LegalBench:

 - Neel Guha
 - Joel Niklaus